College of the Atlantic — Admission Snapshot 2026

 College of the Atlantic Profile

-Does a degree from College of the Atlantic Worth It?
+Is a College of the Atlantic Degree Worth It?

 At College of the Atlantic, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist College of the Atlantic as your choice in the form.

-How much a College of the Atlantic Graduate make?
+How much does a College of the Atlantic Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 40264.
-An average College of the Atlantic graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $40,264.
+An average College of the Atlantic graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Bachelor Degree Programs